tomhendra/courses/udemy--learning-to-learn/README.md

 - Recalling something is more effective than repeating something.
 - Concepts are high level topics that give you context of what you learn.
 - Facts are cheap, anyone can learn them.
-- Successful people have concepts to connect the chinks of knowledge to form a novel solution.
+- Successful people have concepts to connect the chunks of knowledge to form a novel solution.
 - Foundations and principles are important (trunk based knowledge) to form connections of chunks.
 - Always ask why to connect the dots.
 - Feynman technique is important to explain concepts, and leads to true understanding of a topic.